 Is There a Natural Cure for Bipolar Disorder?

-Many people want to know if there’s a cure for bipolar disorder and, more specifically, if there is a natural cure for bipolar disorder.
+Many people want to know if there’s a cure for bipolar depression and, more specifically, if there is a natural cure for bipolar disorder.
 This is understandable as those with bipolar disorder can suffer a lot and some modern medicines can have arduous side effects (Antipsychotic Medication Side-effects).
 A lot of the answer to these questions, though, depends on how you define “natural” and “cure.”

 What Is a ‘Natural Cure’ for Bipolar Disorder?